In her new book Modern Horse Management, showing supremo Katie Jerram gives a step-by-step guide to get the perfect tail plait

 If you pass the side sections over the top of the centre one each time, your central plait will lie flat.
 If you pass the side sections underneath the centre one, you will create a raised plait.

 Plait down until you reach a level that suits your horse’s conformation: usually, about two-thirds of the way down the dock.
 Carry on plaiting, but don’t take in any more side hairs.

 When you get to the end, double up and stitch, then pass the needle from front to back.
 Double up the long plait to the bottom of the side bars and push the needle from back to front.
 You can either leave the plait as a loop, or stitch down so it lies flat.

-Having plaited a tail, you can put a tail bandage on your horse to travel him as usual, but you will need to unwrap it to remove it.
-Don’t forget and pull it down from the top, or you’ll spoil your work.
+Having plaited a tail, you can put a tail bandage or tail guard on your horse to travel him as usual, but you will need to unwrap it to remove it.
+Don’t forget and pull a bandage down from the top, or you’ll spoil your work.

 In her book ‘Modern Horse Management’, showing supremo Katie Jerram-Hunnable looks at how to get the perfect plaits to suit

-Some people like to make ‘mud tails’ for hunting, fastening up the hair below the dock so it doesn’t get wet and muddy.
+Some people like to make ‘mud tails’ – also known as mud knots – for hunting, fastening up the hair below the dock so it doesn’t get wet and muddy.
 I’ve occasionally done this when we’ve been hunting point-to-pointers to qualify them, but wouldn’t do it on a sensitive horse.
 The tail becomes solid and heavy and, if the horse swishes it, it can hit them on the flanks and provoke a sharp reaction.

 There are several ways to make a mud tail.
 The method I prefer is to plait the top of the tail as described above, then braid the long hairs below the dock into a single plait, stitch the bottom to secure it and finally double up the long plait and stitch it down the centre as with a mane plait.